On June 26, our washer suddenly refused to work. LG directed me to two companies in the area that were authorized repair reps.

 No check!
 I called back again and was told that someone would be in touch with me, and finally after calling a second time I was told by a customer service rep that they would offer me $40 refunded from my service call, but the service was non-refundable typically and the notes in the account said not to pay me more than that.

-Review about: Sears Home Services Washing Machine Repair.
+Product or Service Mentioned: Sears Home Services Washing Machine Repair.

 Reason of review: Poor customer service.

 Monetary Loss: $80.